Curium(III) fluoride

 Curium(III) fluoride or curium trifluoride is the chemical compound composed of curium and fluorine with the formula CmF3.
 It is a white, nearly insoluble salt that has the same crystal structure as LaF3.
 It precipitates as a hydrate when fluoride ions are added to a weakly acidic Cm(III) solution; alternatively it can be synthesized by reacting hydrofluoric acid with Cm(OH)3.
 The anhydrous form is then obtained by desiccation or by treatment with hydrogen fluoride gas.

+Preparation

+Curium fluoride can be prepared by in the reaction of curium with fluorine ions in an aqueous solution under weakly acidic conditions:

+Another possible preparation is the reaction of curium hydroxide with hydrofluoric acid, which also produces a hydrate of curium fluoride.